ohmypet/ohmypet-hacktoberfest-2022/README.md

 ![logo](./assets/logo.png)

-# 🌟 OhMyPet! x Hacktoberfest 2021 🌟
+# 🌟 OhMyPet! x Hacktoberfest 2022 🌟

 👉 Hacktoberfest encourages participation in the open source community, which grows bigger every year.
-Complete the 2021 challenge and earn a limited edition T-shirt.
+Complete the October challenge and earn a limited edition T-shirt.

 👉 OhMyPet!
 The social network for your pet.